r-miljons/MafiaBot/README.md

 A CodeX Hackathon project!

 Bored on your server?
-Take a break to play one of the most famous party game right on Discord!
+Take a break to play one of the most famous party games!

 ### Setup